hyperledger/aries-rfcs/concepts/0430-machine-readable-governance-frameworks/README.md

         },
         {"grant": "hold-edu", "when": {
                 // Proof request specifying that holder is a human.
-                // The presence of this item in the TF means that
+                // The presence of this item in the GF means that
                 // conforming issuers are supposed to verify
                 // humanness before issuing.
 Issuers can impose
                 // additional criteria; this is just the base